Memory Stick: Applications

 Typically, Memory Sticks are used as storage media for a portable device, in a form that can easily be removed for access by a personal computer.
 For example, Sony digital compact cameras use Memory Stick for storing image files.
 With a Memory Stick-capable memory card reader a user can copy the pictures taken with the Sony digital camera to a computer.
-Sony typically included Memory Stick reader hardware in its first-party consumer electronics, such as digital cameras, digital music players, PDAs, cellular phones, the VAIO line of laptop computers, TV sets under the WEGA and Bravia names, and Sony's handheld gaming device, the PlayStation Portable.

-A special Memory Stick can be inserted in the hindquarters of Sony's AIBO robot pet, to enable the use of Aiboware—software intended for use on AIBOs.
+Sony typically included Memory Stick reader hardware in its first-party consumer electronics, such as digital cameras, digital music players, PDAs, cellular phones, the VAIO line of laptop computers, TV sets under the WEGA and Bravia names, and Sony's handheld gaming device, the PlayStation Portable.A special Memory Stick can be inserted in the hindquarters of Sony's AIBO robot pet, to enable the use of Aiboware—software intended for use on AIBOs.
 The Sticks include a copy protection mechanism used by the robot, allowing users to write programs.
 These are referred to as programmable or programming.
 Only 8 MB and 16 MB versions are available.

-An adapter was made for the original Memory Stick that allowed them to be used in a floppy disk drive.
-This adapter, which took CR2016 cells for power, was meant for those who did not have an existing Memory Stick drive.
+An adapter was made for the original Memory Stick that allowed them to be used in later Sony Mavica models.
+This adapter, which took CR2016 cells for power, served a dual purpose of expanding storage capacity of the Mavica and giving those who did not have an existing Memory Stick drive a means of computer interfacing.
+With the Mavica FD92 and FD97 dedicated Memory Stick slots were added.